nc1729/triumph/docs/spec.md

 - Sign flag: Set with sign of result.
 - Stack flag: No effect.

-#### SH X, t9
+#### SH X, t3
-- Opcode: mKX t9
+- Opcode: HX(t3)
-- Length: 2 trytes
+- Length: 1 tryte
-- Description: Trit-shift the value of register X left or right by the value of the three least-significant trits of immediate value t9.
+- Description: Trit-shift the value of register X left or right by the value of t3.
 A positive number means shift left, i.e. multiply by 3 repeatedly.
 Negative means shift right.
 SH X, 0 does nothing.
 - Compare flag: No effect.
 - Carry flag: No effect.
 - Sign flag: Set with sign of result.
 - Stack flag: No effect.

 #### INC X
-- Opcode: mhX
+- Opcode: mlX
 - Length: 1 tryte
 - Description: X += 1.
 - Compare flag: No effect.